AdobeDocs/commerce-frontend-core/src/pages/guide/css/preprocess.md

 For each CSS file included in the layouts, Less preprocessor does the following:

 1. Checks if the requested `.css` file is found.
 If it is found, the preprocessor stops its execution.
 Otherwise, it proceeds to the next step.
-1. Changes the extension of the requested file to `.less` and tries to find the file using the [Magento fallback mechanism].
+1. Changes the extension of the requested file to `.less` and tries to find the file using the [fallback mechanism].
 If the `.less` file is not found, Less preprocessor stops its execution.
 Otherwise, it proceeds to the next step.
 1. Reads `.less` file contents and resolves [`@magento_import`](#fedg_css-magento-import) and default Less `@import` directives.

-1. Resolves all paths in `.less` files to relative paths in the system using the Magento fallback mechanism.
+1. Resolves all paths in `.less` files to relative paths in the system using the fallback mechanism.
 All files resolved by the Less preprocessor are copied to `var/view_preprocessed/less`.
 Imported files are processed recursively.

 1. All source files are passed to the PHP Less compiler.
 The resulting compiled `.css` files are published to `pub/static/frontend/<Vendor>/<theme>/<locale>`.